janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 6/Session 6 Notes.md

   ![image-20250720025805319](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250720025805319.png)

-- Multiple Inheritance enables a derived clas to inherit members from more than one parent!
+- Multiple Inheritance enables a derived clas to inherit members from more than one parent! *(Not Recommended)*

 - It's usually not preferred as it causes the "Diamond" problem, as shown in the figure:

   ![image-20250720033936497](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250720033936497.png)

-- It's usually advised to avoid multiple inheritance, unless we are working with abstract.
+- It's usually advised to avoid multiple inheritance, unless we are working with abstracts.

 - Example of Diamond Problem Design: